f4exb/sdrangel/Readme.md

 <h2>REST API</h2>

-From version 4 a REST API is available to interact with the SDRangel application.
+Since version 4 a REST API is available to interact with the SDRangel application.
 More details are provided in the server instance documentation in the `sdrsrv` folder.

 <h2>Server instance</h2>

-From version 4 the `sdrangelsrv` binary launches a server mode SDRangel instance that runs wihout the GUI.
+Since version 4 the `sdrangelsrv` binary launches a server mode SDRangel instance that runs wihout the GUI.
 More information is provided in the Readme file of the `sdrsrv` folder.

+<h2>Detached RF head server (SDRdaemon)</h2>

+Since version 4.1 the previously separated project SDRdaemon has been modified and included in SDRangel.
+Another binary `sdrdaemonsrv` is provided for handling just the RF part of the SDRangel processing chain.
+The baseband samples are comunicated via UDP to/from a SDRangel instance.
+More details are provided in the server instance documentation in the `sdrdaemon` folder.

 <h1>Notes on pulseaudio setup</h1>